Transgender pastor claims bias, sues Lutheran denomination – KION546

 Associated Press

-The denomination, the Evangelical Lutheran Church in America, declined comment, according to an email from spokesperson Candice Buchbinder.
+A spokeswoman for the denomination, the Evangelical Lutheran Church in America, declined comment.

 Rohrer, of San Francisco, resigned in June as bishop of the ELCA’s Sierra Pacific Synod amid allegations of racism after he fired the pastor of a predominantly Latino, immigrant congregation in Stanton, California, on the Day of Our Lady of Guadalupe, for which the community had planned elaborate festivities.